 1 Scope

-The objective and scope of this TR is to study enhancements to 5GS that are required to fulfil Stage-1 service requirements in vertical domains defined in TS 22.261 [2] and TS 22.CAV [xx]:
+The objective and scope of this TR is to study enhancements to 5GS that are required to fulfil Stage-1 service requirements in vertical domains defined in TS 22.261 [2] and TS 22.104 [xx]:

 - Enablers (e.g. time synchronization of packet delivery in each hop) to support Time Sensitive Networking, and industrial control use cases specified by Stage 1.